Camper FAQs

 Where can I find information on travel insurance?

-Will 2023 tuition be higher due to extra costs brought on by the pandemic?
+Will 2024 tuition be higher due to extra costs brought on by the pandemic?

 Will there be scholarship money available?

 Yes!
 We strive to make camp affordable for all families.
 Please click here for more information about our camp scholarship program.
 We know the financial realities of COVID-19 have changed the financial picture for many families and we have been actively fundraising to support this.
-We are here for you, and we are expecting to hear from many families who will apply for scholarship for the first time for Summer 2023, so please don’t hesitate to reach out.
+We are here for you, and we are expecting to hear from many families who will apply for scholarship for the first time for Summer 2024, so please don’t hesitate to reach out!

 When will camp tuition be due for this summer?